-Hortulus Farm Garden & Nursery, a 100-acre, 18th-century farmstead in Wrightstown, PA, was created and is owned by garden and event designer Renny Reynolds and garden writer Jack Staub.
+Hortulus Farm Garden and Nursery, a 100-acre, 18th-century farmstead in Wrightstown, PA, was created and is owned by garden and event designer Renny Reynolds and the late garden writer Jack Staub.
 Hortulus has been called "a garden of world-class charm" and "one of Pennsylvania's secret treasures."
 Designed and restored as a public space in historic Bucks County, the property boasts 24 distinct formal gardens connected by a network of trails running through a wide range of unusual and native perennial plants.
 The farm’s specialty nursery offers rare and unusual plants in every category and is a destination for serious gardeners from across the nation.
 In 2008, the Hortulus Farm Foundation was founded to enable the property to continue as a public garden and horticultural study center in perpetuity.

 The original deed to the land is granted by William Penn to Isaiah Warner, one of Wrightstown’s earliest settlers.